JojiJoseph/Aruco-Detector/README.md

 ## How It Works?

-    - First, detect edges using adaptive threshold and extract corners
+    - First, detect edges using adaptive threshold and extract contours
-    - Then, convert corners to polygons using Douglas–Peucker algorithm
+    - Then, convert contours to polygons using Douglas–Peucker algorithm
     - Extract patches enclosed by 4 corner polygons, and remap each patch to a rectange
     - For each such rectangle patch, divide it to grid and assign bits to each cell
     - For each bitmap, check if it is in aruco marker dictionary.
 Consider the pattern valid if it is present in the dictionary